manojlds/gocd-docker/README.md

 Use case - build and test the application in the container environment in which it will actually run.

+During run, the entire working directory is mounted as volume into the container, and the specified script (along with the optional arguments) is run in the container.

 ## Publish

 If needed, we can push the built image to Dockerhub.